Residents evacuated as homes slide down Los Angeles County hillside following ‘significant land movement’ - KTVZ

 “They have already fallen into the ravine,” Hahn, whose district includes Rolling Hills Estates, said of the affected homes Monday on Instagram.
 “We’ve got back decks that are gone.
 We’ve got roofs that are at eye level with the driveway.
 I’ve never seen anything like it.
 They’re completely uninhabitable.”

+The Rolling Hills Estates city council adopted a resolution Tuesday evening proclaiming a local emergency because of the land movement.

-Officials learned of the “significant land movement” along Peartree Lane on Saturday, according to an update on the city’s website.
+Officials learned of the “significant land movement” along Peartree Lane on Saturday, according to the city’s website.
 Rolling Hills Estates is a largely residential city on the Palos Verdes Peninsula, just west of Long Beach and about 30 miles south of Los Angeles.

 Fire department units have been on the scene since 1:30 p.m. that day, when they identified cracks or the beginning of cracks in the foundations of 12 homes, Chief Anthony Marone of L.A.
 County Fire said at a news conference Monday.
 Since then, Marone said, 10 homes “have been lost.”